Category

 Where to eat

-A visit to the institution that is Water Street Oyster Bar is a must.
+A visit to the institution, Water Street Oyster Bar is a must.
 They’ve been serving Corpus Christi since 1983.
 They’ve recently expanded to oyster farming in Copano Bay nearby.
 Their menu is a seafood lover’s paradise with everything from wood-grilled oysters to shrimp picayune.
 Their sister restaurant, Elizabeth’s at the iconic Art Museum of South Texas is equally worth a visit.
 Their Mediterranean-inspired menu includes shakshuka and Italian torte for brunch.
 Whilst the museum houses fascinating temporary exhibitions such as the blockbuster, Collidoscope: De La Torre Brothers retro-perspective.

 Port Aransas